 Additional hardware is available from several suppliers.
 While all these suppliers are based over seas, most do ship to Australia.
-Most products sold by these vendors are powered by Free software not all are.
-At the very least these companies will sell products will work entirely with Free software operating systems and drivers.
+Most products sold by these vendors are powered by Free software - not all are.
+At the very least these companies will sell products will compatible to work with Free software operating systems and drivers even if the product itself is not running libre software.
 Be cautious and double check to see if the item being sold respects your freedom before purchasing it.

 For a complete list of hardware that is endorsed by the FSF.

 For hardware accessories that work on Free software systems also check out the following providers.

 The operating system is the base system that your computer uses to get things done.
 It talks to the hardware allowing the interface to be displayed and controlled and to allow you to run programs on top of it.
 Without an operating system, your computer is functionally useless.
 Because it is such a vital piece of the machine, those that make the operating system have high control of the machine as it will see and process everything that goes on.

 With proprietary software it is the developers alone that have control over your machine.
 They do not make a contribution to society but instead make a power play over other individuals.
 By using an entirely free software operating system, you put the power back in you and the communities hands.